the-cafe/github-oidc/README.md

 ## 🚀 Installation

-`cargo add git-oidc`
+`cargo add github-oidc`

 ## 🤔 Use Case Scenario

-git-oidc enables secure, credential-free authentication for custom GitHub integrations:
+github-oidc enables secure, credential-free authentication for custom GitHub integrations:

 1. Set up a custom OIDC provider service (e.g., [railway.app](https://railway.app)).
 2. GitHub Actions generates an OIDC token for your Github Actions.
-3. Your custom OIDC provider service uses git-oidc to validate the token.
+3. Your custom OIDC provider service uses github-oidc to validate the token.
 4. Validation can be used for any Github Actions workflow